auraphp/Aura.Di/README.md

 ?>
 ```

-... you do not need to add a new setter value for it; the `Forge` reads all
+... you do not need to add a new setter value for it; the `Container` reads all
 parent setters and applies them.
 (If you do add a setter value for that class,
 it will override the parent setter.)